2171001/Obliviscan/README.md

    ```

 ## Usage
-1. Run PowerShell as Administrator:
+1. **Run PowerShell as Administrator** *(Optional)*:
+   - The script automatically checks and prompts for administrator privileges if not initially run with them.
-   - Open PowerShell and navigate to the directory containing `Obliviscan.ps1`.
+   - Open PowerShell, navigate to the directory containing `Obliviscan.ps1`, and execute the script.
-   - **Set the execution policy** to allow the script to run (if not already set):
+   - **Set Execution Policy** to allow the script to run (if not already set):
      ```powershell
      Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
      ```